simonmcallister0210/cognito-srp-helper/README.md

 // . . . obtain user credentials and setup Cognito client

-// Initialise helper
+// Initialise SRP helper
 const cognitoSrpHelper = new CognitoSrpHelper();

-// Create a client session
+// Create client srp session
-const clientSession = cognitoSrpHelper.createClientSession(
+const clientSrpSession = cognitoSrpHelper.createClientSrpSession(
-  username,
-  password,
-  poolId
+  USERNAME,
+  PASSWORD,
+  POOL_ID
 );

+// Initiate SRP auth
-// Initiate password verification with challenge SRP_A const initiateAuthResponse = await cognito .initiateAuth({
+const initiateAuthResponse = await cognitoIdentityServiceProvider .initiateAuth({
-    AuthFlow: "USER_SRP_AUTH", // NOTE: also works with CUSTOM_AUTH
+    AuthFlow: "USER_SRP_AUTH",
     AuthParameters: {
       CHALLENGE_NAME: "SRP_A",
+      SECRET_HASH, // you may / may not have to pass a SECRET_HASH, depending on your Cognito config
-      SRP_A: clientSession.largeA, // Pass the large A from client session
+      SRP_A: clientSrpSession.largeA, // Use largeA from clientSrpSession here
-      USERNAME: username,
+      USERNAME,
     },
-    ClientId: clientId,
+    ClientId: CLIENT_ID,
   })
-  .promise();

-// Create a cognito session
-const { SALT, SECRET_BLOCK, SRP_B } = initiateAuthResponse.ChallengeParameters;
-const cognitoSession = cognitoSrpHelper.createCognitoSession(
-  SRP_B,
-  SALT,
-  SECRET_BLOCK
+  .promise()
+  .catch((err) => {
+    // . . .
+  });

+// Create a session out of the response.
+A ReferenceError will be thrown if any values are missing const cognitoSrpSession = cognitoSrpHelper.createCognitoSrpSession(initiateAuthResponse);

+// Create timestamp in format required by Cognito const timestamp = cognitoSrpHelper.createTimestamp();

+// Compute password signature using both sessions and the timestamp const passwordSignature = cognitoSrpHelper.computePasswordSignature( clientSrpSession, cognitoSrpSession, timestamp
 );

-// Use the client and cognito session to calculate password claim const passwordSignature = cognitoSrpHelper.computePasswordSignature( clientSession, cognitoSession
-);

-// Verify password with passwordSignature const respondToAuthChallengeResponse = await cognito .respondToAuthChallenge({
+// Respond to PASSWORD_VERIFIER challenge with password signature and timestamp const respondToAuthChallengeResponse = await cognitoIdentityServiceProvider .respondToAuthChallenge({
+    ClientId: CLIENT_ID,
     ChallengeName: "PASSWORD_VERIFIER",
     ChallengeResponses: {
-      PASSWORD_CLAIM_SECRET_BLOCK: cognitoSession.secret, // Pass the secret from cogntio session
+      PASSWORD_CLAIM_SECRET_BLOCK: cognitoSrpSession.secret, // Use secret from cognitoSrpSession here
-      PASSWORD_CLAIM_SIGNATURE: passwordSignature, // Pass signature we calculated before
+      PASSWORD_CLAIM_SIGNATURE: passwordSignature, // Use password signature here SECRET_HASH,
-      TIMESTAMP: clientSession.timestamp, // Pass the timestamp from client session
+      TIMESTAMP: timestamp, // Use timestamp here
-      USERNAME: username,
+      USERNAME,
     },
-    ClientId: clientId,
   })
-  .promise();
+  .promise()
+  .catch((err) => {
+    // . . .
+  });

-// . . . return login tokens or continue custom authentication flow
+// . . . return login tokens from respondToAuthChallenge
 ```

 ## API

-### `createClientSession`
+### `createClientSrpSession`

 Creates the required data needed to initiate SRP authentication with AWS Cognito.
-The public session key _largeA_ is passed to _SRP_A_ in the initiateAuth call, _timestamp_ is passed to TIMESTAMP in respondToAuthChallenge.
-The rest of the values are used later to compute the _PASSWORD_CLAIM_SIGNATURE_ when responding to a _PASSWORD_VERIFICATION_ challenge with _respondToAuthChallenge_
+The public session key `largeA` is passed to `SRP_A` in the initiateAuth call.
+The rest of the values are used later in `computePasswordSignature` to compute `PASSWORD_CLAIM_SIGNATURE`

 **Parameters**